 Public comment has closed on proposed liquor law changes for 2017.

-The Government of South Australia sought public comment on sweeping changes to the state’s liquor licensing laws, in response to a review of the licensing regime by former Supreme Court Justice Tim Anderson.
+Public comment was sought on changes to the state’s liquor licensing laws, in response to a review of the licensing regime by former Supreme Court Justice Tim Anderson.

-In addition to amendments to the Liquor Licensing Act 1997, the government sought comment on draft Community Impact Assessment Guidelines which must be applied by the licensing authority when considering certain high risk licence applications.
+In addition to amendments to the Liquor Licensing Act 1997, the comment was sought on draft Community Impact Assessment Guidelines which must be applied by the licensing authority when considering certain high risk licence applications.

 Consultation closed on 6 January 2017.